-The Nortec Collective is still in full effect, though the membership retains certain questions.
+The Nortec Collective is still in full effect, though the membership retains a certain fluidity.

 Fussible (Pepe Mogt), Bostich (Ramon Amezcua), Clorofila (Jorge Verdín) and Hiperboreal (Pedro Gabriel Beas) are the current collective, but Bostich and Fussible are touring as a pair with the “Nortec Collective Presents” tag.

 Most recently (i.e., September 25th, 2009), the Autin-American statesman did a write-up promoting the University of Texas performance.
 It reads, in part,